Open to film students

 FILMMAKERS

-A mentoring & residential Lab
+A mentoring & residential Programme

 MunichFilmUp! was founded to create an inspiring space for creativity and ideas, to enable young filmmakers to find their own personal way to evolve their stories into finished screenplays.
+The objective is to turn six film visions/ideas into an equal number of feature-length debut films.
+The program supports young filmmakers who are in their last year of film school or have graduated no longer than 3 years before the beginning of the program.

 THE